 Some drugs may help ease the fatigue associated with fibromyalgia.
 In addition, aerobic exercise can help ease fatigue, minimize pain, improve quality of sleep, and improve mood.

 Numerous studies show that exercise is one of the most important treatments for fibromyalgia.
-Many people with fibromyalgia are unfit.
+Many people with fibromyalgia are are not physically fit.
 They avoid exercise because they fear increased pain.
-Yet aerobic or conditioning exercise helps relieve pain and depression.
+Yet aerobic or conditioning exercise can actually help relieve pain and depression.

 Regular exercise increases the body’s production of endorphins, natural painkillers that also boost mood.
 Starting slowly and gradually increasing the duration and intensity of exercise can help you enjoy the benefits of exercise without feeling more pain.